PROGRAMME

 Keynote Speaker:

-- How are trade flows between ASEAN and global markets evolving, and what does this mean for commodity exporters?
+- How are trade flows between ASEAN and global markets evolving, and what does this mean for our region’s exporters?

-- How are sustainability regulations, standards, and certifications shaping trade in commodities?
-Do we need to rethink or reinvent these requirements?
+- How are sustainability regulations shaping trade in commodities?
+Do we need to reinvent sustainability standards?

-- What strategies are needed to balance trade and export growth with the consumption of food and commodities within the ASEAN region?
+- What strategies are needed to balance export growth with domestic consumption in ASEAN countries, ensuring both stable supply and prices?

 Lunch